MicrosoftDocs/visualstudio-docs.pl-pl/docs/javascript/tutorial-nodejs-with-react-and-jsx.md

 ## <a name="before-you-begin"></a>Zanim rozpoczniesz

-Poniżej znajdziesz krótkie często zadawane pytania, w których znajdziesz wprowadzenie do niektórych kluczowych pojęć.
+Oto krótkie często zadawane pytania wprowadzające do niektórych kluczowych pojęć.

 ### <a name="what-is-nodejs"></a>Co to jest środowisko Node.js?